Planck 2015 results. XVII. Constraints on primordial non-Gaussianity: Abstract

+For a smoothed two-dimensional field $\delta$ of zero mean and of variance $\sigma_0^2$, defined on the sphere, we consider an excursion set of height $\nu = \delta/\sigma_0$, i.e., the set of points where the field exceeds the threshold $\nu$.
+We use four functionals denoted by $V_k (\nu) (k = 0, 1, 2, 3)$.
+The first three correspond to MFs: $V_0$ is the fractional {\sl Area} of the regions above the threshold, $V_1$ is the {\sl Perimeter} of these regions and $V_2$ is the {\sl Genus}, defined as the total number of connected components of the excursion above the threshold minus the total number of connected components under the threshold.
+The fourth, $V_3$, is the {\sl Number} of clusters (also referred to as N$_{\mathrm{clusters}}$).
+This is the number of connected regions above the threshold for positive thresholds and below the threshold for negative thresholds.
+Precise definitions and formulae for the quantities $V_k$ as well as their expectation values for Gaussian fields are summarized in Appendix~\ref{sec:AB}.

+We calculate the four normalized\footnote{Raw Minkowski functionals $V_k$ depend on the Gaussian part of fields through a normalization factor $A_k$, a function only of the shape of the power spectrum.
+We therefore normalize functionals $v_k=V_k/A_k$ to focus on NG, see Appendix~\ref{sec:AB}.} functionals $v_k(\nu)$ on $n_{\rm th}=26$ thresholds $\nu$, between $\nu_{\rm min}=-3.5$ and $\nu_{\rm max}=+3.5$.

-For this analysis, we used the same temperature and polarization $E$ data and simulations maps and masks described in Sect.~\ref{sec:dataset} to remain as consistent as possible with the bispectrum estimators.
-In addition, the maps are filtered to optimize constraints on local NG, the filters used being similar to Wiener filters for $T$ and $E$ ($W_{\rm M}$), and for the first ($W_{\rm D1}$) and second ($W_{\rm D2}$) derivatives of these fields (Fig.~\ref{fig:wiener_filters_mfs})
+For this analysis, we used the same temperature and polarization $E$ data, simulations and masks described in Sect.~\ref{sec:dataset} for consistency with the bispectrum estimators.
+In addition, the maps are filtered to optimize constraints on local NG \citep{ducout2012}, the filters used being similar to Wiener filters for $T$ and $E$ ($W_{\rm M}$), and for the first ($W_{\rm D1}$) and second ($W_{\rm D2}$) derivatives of these fields (Fig.~\ref{fig:wiener_filters_mfs}):

-For the temperature map, the smallest point sources in the mask are inpainted.
+For the temperature map, known point sources in the mask are inpainted.